24th September 2019

 Yesterday officially marked the start of autumn, when the dark nights draw in and the days get shorter.

-Often, this means that we’re more likely to stay indoors however, there are still plenty of fun outdoor activities your Scouts or Guides can take part in this autumn.
+Often, this means that we’re more likely to stay indoors however, there are still plenty of fun outdoor activities your Scouts can take part in this autumn.

 Take a look at some of our favourite outdoor autumn activities to help you stay active and make the most of the outdoors: